 The opportunity to join a dynamic team tasked with designing and implementing programs to reduce Oregon’s contribution to global climate change.
 We offer medical, dental, and vision health benefits with paid sick leave, vacation, personal leave, and 10 paid holidays a year.
 Public Service Loan Forgiveness Program: If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program (PSLF).
 Learn more to see whether you qualify at PSLF Program.
 If you are passionate about thinking globally and acting locally, apply today!

 This recruitment may be used to fill future vacancies.

 - Bachelor’s degree in a business or public administration, behavioral or social sciences, finance, economics, political science, or a related degree, AND 2 years of professional-level evaluative, analytical, and planning work (an equivalent combination of education and experience is acceptable).

 - Experience leading, planning, coordinating, and conducting research projects using quantitative and qualitative methods; experience summarizing findings in reports, including describing policy options and economic and environmental implications.

 - Excellent verbal and written communication skills; experience planning and facilitating stakeholder engagement.

 - Experience with measuring performance of an office and integrating performance results into business processes; experience creating short- and long-term goals, and tracking and monitoring operational results.

-- Excellent project management skills; experience managing projects, including tracking progress toward milestones and budgets.
+- Excellent project management skills; experience managing projects, including tracking budgets, and tracking performance.

 - Experience and strong ability to work collaboratively within a team and across teams.